VGavara/monitoring-plugins/src/check_cisco/check_cisco_fru_ps/README.md

 Checks, on a CISCO-ENTITY-FRU-CONTROL-MIB compliant device with IP address  192.168.0.13, if any of the psu passed through their id with the -e argument are in any of the states passed in -w and -c argument.

-It returns CRITICAL if any power (120 or 121 power id) has a state with id 8, WARNING if any power has a state with id 9 or 12, and in other case returns OK.
+Specifically, it returns CRITICAL if any of the power sources identified as 120 or 121 has an state with id 8 (failed), WARNING if any of them has an state with id 9 (onButFanFail) or 12 (onButInlinePowerFail), and OK in all other cases.

 # HISTORY